Hapax Legomena

 Hapax Legomena is a seven-part film cycle by American experimental filmmaker Hollis Frampton.
+The complete cycle premiered in November 1972.

 Production

 Nostalgia, Critical Mass, and Travelling Matte were the first three of the films to be completed.
 Frampton began to see them as "a single continuous effort" and, by late 1971, said he "was entirely clear about what was to be done."
 He considered Hapax Legomena "a single work composed of detachable parts, each of which may be seen separately for its own qualities."

 The cycle's title refers to hapax legomenon, a word that appears precisely once in a text corpus.
 Frampton was interested in the problem that their meaning can be difficult to determine because their context is limited to a single appearance.
 Frampton had made reference to the phenomenon through his earlier short film Lemon, whose title is a hapax legomenon in James Joyce's novel Ulysses.
 He originally proposed using Hapax Legomena as the title for a collection of short poems before settling on it for the cycle of films.